Key Components of Ingest

 All depositors must fill out a Digital Assets Submission Inventory (DASI) prior to ingest.
 The DASI designates the specific body of content to be ingested and is the official record of submission.
+It should be signed by the University Librarian of the depositing institution or someone acting in a similar role (for consortia and non-library depositors).
 A Permissions Agreement may be used to provide access to submitted works that are not in the public domain if appropriate rights have been obtained.

 Submission of Bibliographic Metadata

 Bibliographic metadata for each digital volume must be present in HathiTrust in order for the volumes to be ingested.
 Depositors make accurate bibliographic data available to the University of California to be loaded into HathiTrust's bibliographic management system.
 See the Ingest Checklist below for details).
 The bibliographic records act as a manifest of the digital content and are used as part of a broader digital object management strategy, including rights management.
 HathiTrust uses information in the submitted bibliographic records to make an initial rights determination about each volume.
 Details about the information in each bibliographic information that is used to make rights determinations is available at http://www.hathitrust.org/bib_rights_determination.